andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-one.md

 More specifically, I've chosen to implement a client that will perform the [Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).
 It is [one of the two flows](https://leastprivilege.com/2019/09/09/two-is-the-magic-number/) we need to know to cover most of our application authentication needs.
 We will mostly adhere to [the supplied guidance](https://openid.net/specs/openid-connect-core-1_0.html#RPMTI) on what parts of the specification we must implement, but deviate a little at times to ensure we have a well-rounded understanding of the components of the solution.

 I will use Dominick and Brock's fantastic [Identity Server 4](http://docs.identityserver.io/en/latest/) to fulfill the server component of the specifications.
-Identity Server 4 supports a variety of OAuth and OpenID Connect [specifications](http://docs.identityserver.io/en/latest/intro/specs.html) and is [OpenID certified](https://openid.net/certification/), so we can safely assume it will faithfully implement and represent the specifications.
+Identity Server 4 supports a variety of [OAuth and OpenID Connect specifications](http://docs.identityserver.io/en/latest/intro/specs.html) and is [OpenID certified](https://openid.net/certification/), so we can safely assume it will faithfully implement and represent the specifications.
 Plus it is open source, so if we need to dig into its code at any point to reason about its behaviour - we can!

 Prerequisites
 ---

-I've created a sample that will get us up and running quickly with [Identity Server 4 in Docker](https://github.com/andrewabest/LocalDevIdentityServer) that I will be working against.
+I've created a sample app that will get us up and running quickly with [Identity Server 4 in Docker](https://github.com/andrewabest/LocalDevIdentityServer) as the server component of our solution.

-I'll be building my client as a bare-bones Asp.Net Core WebAPI project - but the code should largely be translatable to any other language and web framework you might want to use.
+I'll be building my client as a bare-bones ASP.NET Core project - but the code should largely be translatable to any other language and web framework you might want to use.

 Implementation
 ===